mit-han-lab/llm-awq/tinychat/README.md

 We benchmark TinyChat on A6000 (server-class GPU), 4090 (desktop GPU) and Orin (edge GPU).

 We use the default implementation from Huggingface for the FP16 baseline.
 The INT4 implementation applies AWQ and utilizes our fast W4A16 GPU kernel.
 Please notice that the end-to-end runtime for INT4 TinyChat could be further improved if we reduce the framework overhead from Huggingface (e.g. utilizing the implementation from TGI).
+We are working on a new release with even faster inference performance, please stay tuned!

 The latency reported in all tables are per-token latency for the generation stage.